- Tilicho Lake (the highest lake in the world) and Thorong La Pass (the longest pass in the world).

-Muktinath means place of Nirvana and is home to the Muktinath temple as well as several monasteries.
-It is said that all sorrows you feel are relieved when visiting the Temple, which is a scared pilgrimage site for both Hindus and Buddhists.
+Muktinath means the place of Nirvana and is home to the Muktinath temple as well as several monasteries.
+It is said that all sorrows you feel are relieved when visiting the temple, which is a scared pilgrimage site for both Hindus and Buddhists.
 The prime pilgrimage month is September.
-The Temple is dedicated to Lord Vishnu and has 108 waterspouts around it.
+The temple is dedicated to Lord Vishnu and has 108 waterspouts around it.
 Another attraction nearby is the Jwala Mai Temple which has a gorgeous natural spring and an eternal flame fueled by natural gas.
-Walking Time: 7-8 hrs.
-Accommodation: Local lodge.
-Included Meal: B, L, D
+Walking Time: 7-8 hours, Accommodation: Local lodge, Included Meal: B, L, D.

 Day 15: Trek to Jomsom (2700m/8856 ft)

-We head along the trail down to the Eklebhatti, and then follow the Kaligandaki River to Jomsom.
-Jomsom is large town with many facilities, it is also headquarter and official town for whole Mustang district where all the district government offices are present.
-Walking Time: 5-6 hrs.
-Accommodation: Local lodge.
-Included Meal: B, L, D
+We head along the trail down to the Eklebhatti, and then follow the Kali Gandaki River to Jomsom.
+Jomsom is large town with many facilities, it is also the headquarter and the official town for the entire Mustang district where all the district government offices are present.
+Walking Time: 5-6 hours, Accommodation: Local lodge, Included Meal: B, L, D.

 Day 16: Morning flight to Pokhara.
 Sightseeing around Pokhara

 A 30-minute morning flight takes us to Pokhara from Jomsom.
 Once we arrive at Pokhara airport, we then drive to the hotel.
-In the afternoon we will have a sightseeing tour around Pokhara valley, which covers Fewa Lake, Devi’s water fall, Museum, Tibetan refugee settlement and Gupteshower cave, etc. Overnight at a hotel.
+In the afternoon, we will have a sightseeing tour around Pokhara valley, which covers Phewa Lake, Devi’s water fall, Museum, Tibetan refugee settlement and Gupteshower cave, etc. Overnight at a hotel.
 Flight Time: 30 minutes.
 Accommodation: Local lodge.
 Included Meal: B, L, D

 Day 17: Contingency day (sightseeing in Pokhara if everything went smooth)

 The day today is a complimentary day just in case Jomsom to Pokhara flight get delayed or cancelled because Jomsom to Pokhara flight is highly affected by the mountain weather.
 If everything went smooth as planned, you can use this day for sightseeing around Pokhara, which is a nice city to relax after a long trek.
-Accommodation: City Hotel.
-Included Meal: B, L, D
+Accommodation: Hotel, Included Meal: B, L, D.

 Day 18: Drive back to Kathmandu

 We drive back to Kathmandu today.
 Try to get left pane of your vehicle to enjoy the greeneries, mountains, river gorges, villages and terraces during the drive.
 In the evening, we will have a farewell dinner in a traditional Nepalese restaurant with cultural performances.
 Driving Time: 6 hrs.
-Accommodation: City Hotel.
-Included Meal: B
+Accommodation: Hotel, Included Meal: Breakfast.

-Note: You have the option to extend your trip with an extra day at Pokhara (Pokhara is a beautiful city to relax after a long trek), Chitwan jungle safari, rafting adventure, Bunjee Jumping, Kayaking, Canoeing, Kathmandu valley shopping tour, Bhaktapur and Patan sightseeing, scenic Everest flight, mountain biking and other activities.
+Note: You have the option to extend your trip with an extra day at Pokhara (Pokhara is a beautiful city to relax after a long trek), Chitwan Jungle Safari, rafting adventure, Bungee Jumping, Kayaking, Canoeing, Kathmandu valley shopping tour, Bhaktapur and Patan sightseeing, scenic Everest flight, mountain biking and other activities.

 Day 19: Depart Kathmandu-Airport drop